About ASTRO

 The Annual Meeting is held concurrently with annual gatherings of the American Society of Radiologic Technologists (ASTR) and the Society of Radiation Oncology Administrators (SROA).

-When and where is the next ASTRO Annual Meeting?
+When and where is the next ASTRO Annual Meeting, and who attends the meeting?

-ASTRO’s 60th Annual Meeting will be held at the Henry B. Gonzalez Convention Center in San Antonio, Texas from October 21 to 24, 2018.
-The theme of the meeting is “Translating Discovery to Cure.”
+ASTRO’s 66th Annual Meeting will be held September 29-October 2, 2024 at the Walter E. Washington Convention Center in Washington, DC.
+The theme of the meeting is “Targeting Provider Wellness for Exceptional Patient Care.”
 Learn more about the upcoming Annual Meeting.

-ASTRO’s Annual Meeting attracts approximately 11,000 attendees including oncologists from all disciplines, medical physicists, dosimetrists, residents, radiation therapists, radiation oncology nurses and nurse practitioners, biologists, physician assistants, practice administrators, industry representatives and other health care professionals from around the world.
+The ASTRO Annual Meeting attracts thousands of attendees including oncologists from all disciplines, medical physicists, dosimetrists, residents, radiation therapists, radiation oncology nurses and nurse practitioners, biologists, physician assistants, practice administrators, industry representatives and other health care professionals from around the world.

-ASTRO Annual Meetings also include a press program, with news briefings that highlight a select group of studies.
-View a recap of the 2017 press program, including slides and photos.
+ASTRO Annual Meetings also include a press program, with news briefings that highlight a select group of top-rated studies from the meeting.
+View a recap of the most recent press program, including recordings and photos from the news briefings.

 About Cancer

-Over the course of a lifetime, approximately 40 out of 100 men and 38 out of 100 women will develop cancer.
-About 87 percent of all cancers are diagnosed in patients aged 50 or older.
+More than 2 million new cancer cases will be diagnosed in 2024, according to the American Cancer Society.
+Over the course of a lifetime, approximately 42 out of 100 men and 40 out of 100 women will develop cancer.
+About 88% of all cancers are diagnosed in patients age 50 or older.

 Skin cancer is the most commonly diagnosed cancer in the United States.
+The next most common cancer for women is breast cancer, followed by lung cancer and colorectal cancer.
 The next most common cancer for men is prostate cancer, followed by lung cancer and colorectal cancer.
-The next most common cancer for women is breast cancer, followed by lung cancer and colorectal cancer.
 Among children age 14 and younger, the most common cancers are leukemias.

-In 2014, approximately $87.8 billion was spent on cancer-related health care in the U.S., including costs paid by employers, insurance companies, public programs like Medicare and Medicaid, and cancer patients and their families.
-1
+Nearly $209 billion was spent on cancer-related health care in the U.S. in 2020, the most current data available.
+This total includes costs paid by employers, insurance companies, public programs like Medicare and Medicaid, patients with cancer and their caregivers — including more than $16 billion spent by patients out-of-pocket for cancer treatment.